oliver + s little things to sew (autographed copy)

 Determining Which Printing You Have

 As errata are discovered, they are marked for correction in subsequent printings of the book.
 To determine which printing you have, look at the book's copyright page.
 Toward the bottom of that page, there is a series of numbers.
-The lowest number you see there indicates which printing of the book you have.
+The lowest number indicates the printing from which your copy has come.
 For example, if the lowest number is "2," you have a copy from the second printing.

 - In the first printing of the book, there was a minor error on pattern piece 6i for the messenger bag.
 The pattern sheet says to cut 1 from Fabric B. It should say to cut 2 from Fabric B.